 Calculating Stop Losses and Take Profits Using Maximals

-The method I prefer to use is based on a technique known as maximals.
-What this does is give a precise formula to work out the probability of the price moving a certain distance from the open during a given time.
+The method I describe here is based on a technique known as maximals.
+What this does is give you a precise formula to work out the probability of the price moving a certain distance from the entry price during a given time.

-This model gives a complete distribution of price moves for a given volatility.
-This method works for any timeframe, minutes hours or even months.
+The advantage of this is that it gives a complete distribution of price moves for a given volatility.
+It works for any timeframe, minutes hours or even months.
 It also works equally well with either historical (past) or implied (future) volatility.

 In deciding trade exit points, there are three things to consider:

-- The expected timeframe of the trade (related to profit target)
+- The expected duration of the trade (related to profit target)

 - The market trending behavior